michaeldavie/michaeldavie.github.io/content/post/backups-photo-management/index.md

 A couple notes on what we're not using:

 - We don't use Apple's native photo management system, mainly because it's opaque and proprietary.
-I definitely having photos in a normal file system that I can organize.
+I definitely prefer having photos in a normal file system that I can organize.
 - We're not using Amazon Photos's automatic upload feature to push from our phones straight into the cloud, because we don't want to automatically keep absolutely everything.
+I also like to have a copy on the MacBook to pull them into the backups.
 - We previously used Google Photos, and its search was pretty incredible.
 However, Amazon Photos was clearly the better option for us once Google updated their pricing.